FERC allows license application to be filed and waives requirement for additional review and public scoping

 Nevada Hydro resubmits LEAPS application to FERC

-A license application for a controversial power project that would greatly impact the Temescal Valley scenic view could be approved at any time by the Federal Energy Regulatory Commission (FERC).
+A request to submit a draft license application for a controversial power project that would greatly impact the Temescal Valley scenic view could be approved at any time by the Federal Energy Regulatory Commission (FERC).

 ACTION NEEDED NOW